Han-Lin-zc/BlueJ.NaiveTicket/README.md

 	* Check by pressing the compile button to see if there is an error message.
 	* Make sure that you reinstantiate the original version after your experiments!

+			It does matter which order the three words appear in.
+The file would not compile if you switch the public and int wording.
+			The error message would say "Errors found in class".
+When we put the TicketMachine before class, the class expect an identifier.

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.

+		Yes it is always necessary to have a semicolon at the end of a field declaration or an error would say ";" expected and the file would not compile.

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.

+		private int status;

 ### Exercise 2.16
 * To what class does the following constructor belong?
 ```
 public Student(String name)
 ```
+The class Person.

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?